boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

         - [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/28): Add a reference to the security requirements for server storage when complete.
     1. Sends an ACK to the client.

-TODO: retries? what is the client behavior after receipt of ACK?
+[TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/43): Determine failure and retry behavior for this protocol: what is the client behavior after receipt of ACK?

 ## Cryptographic and Supporting Operations
 ### External dependencies